toph-allen/voronoms/README.md

 - Separate tab-separated tables, named by country and admin level, e.g. `"GB-2.txt"`.
 Tables have two columns, `geoNameId` and `geoJSON`.
 - PNG plots of the boundaries for each country and admin level.

-The zip filenames include the version of Voronoms that created them and the download date of the GeoNames file from which they were generated: `"voronoms-{format}-{voronoms-version}-{geonames-date}.zip"`.
+The zip filenames include the version of Voronoms that created them and the download date of the GeoNames file from which they were generated: `"voronoms-{voronoms-version}-{geonames-date}-{format}.zip"`.

 ## Generating Voronoms